 A week in Malta: The perfect 7-day Malta itinerary

-I have to admit that I didnāt know much about Malta before I started planning my trip there.
-I knew it was an island nation in the Mediterranean Sea but that was about it.
-After spending a week in Malta, exploring the different corners of the archipelago, I was blown away by how much this tiny country has to offer!
+Before my trip to Malta, I didn’t know much about it apart from the fact that it’s an island nation in the Mediterranean.
+But after spending a week exploring the different corners of the Maltese archipelago, I was positively surprised by how much this tiny country has to offer.

 Disclosure: This article contains affiliate links from which I may make a commission at no additional cost to you if you make a purchase.